spacetx/starfish/CONTRIBUTING.md

 5. `NewFilter.__init__()` must have a `**kwargs` parameter to accept arbitrary CLI args.

-That's it! your pipeline component will automatically register and be available under `starfish filter` in the CLI.
+That's it! your `NewFilter` algoritm will automatically register and be available under `starfish filter` in the CLI.
 If at any point something gets confusing, it should be possible to look at existing pipeline components of the same category for guidance on implementation.

 ## Reporting bugs